Nat King Cole: Illness and death

 In September 1964, Cole began to lose weight and experienced back problems.
 He collapsed with pain after performing at the Sands Hotel in Las Vegas.
-In December, he was working in San Francisco when he was finally persuaded by friends to seek medical help.
-A malignant tumor in an advanced state of growth on his left lung was observed on a chest X-ray.
+In December, Cole was working in San Francisco when he was finally persuaded by friends to seek medical help.
+A malignant tumor in an advanced state of growth on Cole's left lung was observed on a chest X-ray.
 Cole, who was a heavy cigarette smoker, had lung cancer and was expected to have only months to live.
-Against his doctors' wishes, Cole carried on his work and made his final recordings between December 1 and 3 in San Francisco, with an orchestra conducted by Ralph Carmichael.
-The music was released on the album L-O-V-E shortly before his death.
-His daughter noted later that he did this to assure the welfare of his family.
+Against his doctors' advice Cole carried on his work and made his final recordings between December 1 and 3 in San Francisco, with an orchestra conducted by Ralph Carmichael.
+The music was released on the album L-O-V-E shortly before Cole died.
+His daughter noted later that he did this to ensure the welfare of his family.